 You need to get to the stage where executives and managers can live the visions and missions, be seen doing so and constantly communicate them to their colleagues.
 And chances of that happening without a mental image is slim.
 It’s best is to create a noble vision that elevates the energy, enthusiasm and passion of everyone in the company.

-And don't forget to make everybody see a benefit in enabling the vision to come true.
-There's no need to worry about laying out the vision in details, it's the direction that counts.
+And don’t forget to make everybody see a benefit in enabling the vision to come true.
+There’s no need to worry about laying out the vision in details, it’s the direction that counts.
 But do remember that a good vision will evolve over time.
-Having a vision can be a catalyzing force in our lives, but don't expect to travel a linear path from point A to point B to realize it because no matter how good the vision it has to adapt to an ever changing world.
+Having a vision can be a catalyzing force in our lives, but don’t expect to travel a linear path from point A to point B to realize it because no matter how good the vision it has to adapt to an ever changing world.
+Are you able to paint a compelling picture of the future that makes people stretch themselves to fullfill it?

 (Photo iMAGINE – PhotoXpress)